lists

 Think of it as a linked list, where each “node” contains the value(any type) of at the current index, and the pointer to the next node

-List Processing Summary Functions
+List Processing Functions

 FunctionActionVisualiseExamples